-Capability needs for the daily operations of the ICM system after its launch includes:
+Capability needs for the daily operations of the ICM after its launch includes:

 - ADOT will need staff to manage the contract, oversee contractor operations of the system, lead future phases, and help to promote understanding and awareness of the DSS and ICM throughout ADOT's TSMO Division.
-ADOT will be responsible for updating operating procedures at the TOC for ongoing DSS operations, coordinating with ITG for technical and system security needs, and working with external vendors and contractors that support the various software and tools that comprise the ICM systems that provide data to the DSS. - MCDOT will designate a staff person (or persons) to fulfill the ICM Coordinator role.
-Staff may be a combination of TMC staff and REACT staff with knowledge and awareness of general ICM principals and Loop 101 stakeholder agency contacts. gestions from the ICM System and who may be tasked with evaluating and implementing response actions on their respective networks. - System users should be able to understand quickly what is being suggested and have the ability to make quick and timely control decisions when necessary.
+ADOT will be responsible for updating operating procedures at the TOC for ongoing DSS operations, coordinating with ITG for technical and system security needs, and working with external vendors and contractors that support the various software and tools that comprise the ICM that provide data to the DSS. - MCDOT will designate a staff person (or persons) to fulfill the ICM Coordinator role.
+Staff may be a combination of TMC and other staff with knowledge and awareness of general ICM principles and Loop 101 stakeholder agency contacts. - System users should be able to understand quickly what is being suggested and have the ability to make quick and timely control decisions when necessary.
 To do so, they must be familiar with how the corridor should operate at a given time of the day and, at a high level, be informed on basic functions that other agencies perform and on how traffic is typically managed across the various jurisdictions.